-Following on the news that MIPTV was cancelling the physical event comes the news that world’s pre-eminent music business event, MIDEM, is also cancelling the physical event and will stream many of the conferences and roundtables that had been planned.
+Following on the news that MIPTV was cancelling the physical event comes the news that world’s pre-eminent music business event, MIDEM, is also cancelling the physical event.
+It will stream many of the conferences and roundtables that had been planned.

 The news hardly comes as a major surprise, given the number of uncertainties around hosting large events in France right now:

 - would the health authorities allow it (hard to say, but unlikely)?